ucsb/campus-cloud-docs/docs/aws/index.md

 ## Regions

-All workloads must run in **us-east-1 or us-west-2**.
-Other regions are blocked by SCP.
-Attempting to launch resources in any other region will produce an `Access Denied` error from the SCP.

-The region restriction does not apply to AWS global services such as IAM, Route 53, and STS.
+All workloads must run in **us-east-1 or us-west-2** (with a limited exception for Amazon Bedrock).
+See [Guardrails & SCPs](/docs/aws/guardrails) for details and exceptions.

 ---